gleizerowicz/ThousandServers/infrastructure/readme.md

 3. Deploy to us-east-1 and us-east-2 (set instance count to 4, us-east-1 and us-east-2 to true, commit/push - 5 mins), browse to us-east-1 ELB and us-west-1 ELB

-4. Deploy to all regions (set instance count to 4, all regions to true, commit/push), browse to app.leizerodemo.net
+4. Deploy to all regions (set instance count to 4, all regions to true, commit/push - 5 mins), browse to app.leizerodemo.net

 5. Deploy 1400 instances (set instance count to 100, all regions to true, commit/push), browse to app.leizerodemo.net